-Name Age Position
+Name Name Age Position

+C. W.I 50

-Gary W. Jones 49 Chairman, Chief Executive Officer, President
+Gary W. Jones 50 Chairman, Chief Executive Officer, President

-John Atherly 46 Chief Financial Officer
+John Atherly 47 Chief Financial Officer

-Dr. K. C. Park 67 Executive Vice President, International Operations

-Susan K. Jones 53 Chief Marketing and Strategy Officer, Secretary
+Susan K. Jones 54 Chief Marketing and Strategy Officer, Secretary

-Claude Charles (1) 67 Director
+Claude Charles (1) 68 Director

-Paul Cronson (1) 47 Director
+Paul Cronson 48 Director

-Jacob (Jack) Goldman (2) (3) 82 Director
+Jacob (Jack) Goldman (2) (3) 83 Director

 Rear Admiral Thomas Paulsen, USN (Ret.)
-(2) 68 Director

-Jack Rivkin (1) (3) 64 Director
+(1)(2) (3) 69 Director

-Dr. Jill Wittels (2) 55 Director
+Dr. Jill Wittels (2) 56 Director

+Irwin Engelman (1) 71 Director

+Brig.
+General Stephen Seay (Ret.)
+60 Director

-(1) Audit Committee (3) Compensation Committee
+- (1) Audit Committee

-(2) Governance and Nominating Committee () Committee chairman
+- (2) Governance and Nominating Committee

+- (3) Compensation Committee

+- (\) Committee Chairman

-Gary W. Jones has served as Chairman, Chief Executive Officer, and President of eMagin since 1992, and as Acting Chief Financial Officer from August 2002 to June 2004.
+Gary W. Jones has served as Chairman, Chief Executive Officer, and President of eMagin since 1992 and as Acting Chief Financial Officer from August 2002 to June 2004.
 Mr. Jones has over 20 years of experience in both public and private companies in the areas of business development, high volume manufacturing, product development, research, and marketing.
 Prior to founding FED Corporation/eMagin Corporation, Mr. Jones served as Director of the Device Development and Processing division at MCNC Center for Microelectronics in North Carolina from 1985 to 1992.
-From 1977 to 1985 Mr. Jones managed both semiconductor manufacturing and research and development programs at Texas Instruments.
+From 1977 to 1985.
+Mr. Jones managed both semiconductor manufacturing and research and development programs at Texas Instruments.
 Mr. Jones received a B.S. in electrical engineering and physics from Purdue University.
 Mr. Jones has served as a member of the Executive Committee of the Board of the United States Display Consortium.

 John Atherly has served as Chief Financial Officer since June of 2004.
-Before joining eMagin Corporation, Mr. Atherly worked for Click2learn, Inc., a NASDAQ listed enterprise Software Company from 1990 - 2004.
+Before joining eMagin Corporation, Mr. Atherly worked for Click2learn, Inc., a NASDAQ listed enterprise Software Company from 1990 to 2004.
 He held the positions of Vice President of Finance and CFO for approximately 8 years and prior to that held the positions of Director of Finance and Controller.
 During his 14 years with Click2learn Mr. Atherly managed the firm's finance and administration, human resources, IT and manufacturing organizations.
 From 1987 to 1990, Mr. Atherly was a Finance and Operations Manager at MicroDisk Services, a manufacturing firm serving the software industry.
 Mr. Atherly holds a BA in Business Administration from the University of Washington.